OctopusDeploy/blog/blog/2021-08/octopus-gitops/index.md

 > With CloudFormation, you can apply DevOps and GitOps best practices using widely adopted processes such as starting with a git repository and deploying through a CI/CD pipeline.

-With these new features in place, and step in Octopus that generates a declarative template can be easily modified to write the results to a git repo instead of deploying the template directly.
+With these new features in place, any step in Octopus that generates a declarative template can be easily modified to write the results to a git repo instead of deploying the template directly.

 ## When are these features being delivered